lancedb/lance/docs/format.rst

 --------

 Rows can be marked deleted by adding a deletion file next to the data in the ``_deletions`` folder.
-These files contain the indices of rows that have between deleted for some fragment.
+These files contain the local offsets of rows that have between deleted for some fragment.
 For a given version of the dataset, each fragment can have up to one deletion file.
 Fragments that have no deleted rows have no deletion file.

-Readers should filter out row ids contained in these deletion files during a scan or ANN search.
+Readers should filter out row offsets contained in these deletion files during a scan or ANN search.

 Deletion files come in two flavors: